 Diagnose before you design.

-Before you start a website project, take a moment to diagnose the true business challenge behind your request.
-Ask yourself:
+Before you start a website project, diagnose the true business challenge behind your request.
+Understanding that challenge becomes your north star, guiding every design and development decision that follows.

-Your team: Detectives and Engineers.
+Your team: detectives and engineers.

 Design and development aren’t just about visuals and code; they’re about strategic problem-solving.